shoutem/shoutem.github.io/docs/extensions/my-first-extension/_posts/1970-01-03-InitializingExtension.md

 <img src='{{ site.url }}/img/my-first-extension/add-content-no-extension.png'/>
 </p>

-What gives?!
-Oh right, maybe we should actually [add a screen]({{ site.url }}/docs/extensions/my-first-extension/shortcut-and-screen) and expose it to the Builder first.
+What's wrong?
+Oh right, we should actually [add a screen]({{ site.url }}/docs/extensions/my-first-extension/shortcut-and-screen) and expose it to the Builder first.